CakeDC/search/Docs/Tutorials/Quick-Start.md

 ?>
 ```

-For more complex examples check the [Example](../Documentation/Examples) section of the documentation.
+For more complex examples see the [Examples](../Documentation/Examples.md) section of the documentation.